rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  or being in shallow sleep as opposed to deep sleep,
 *  lucid dreaming, it seems, is a kind of a case
 *  of light sleep because of one's awareness or is it?
-*  So that's one, the first question.
+*  So that's the first question.
 *  And then just very quickly, an anecdote,
 *  when I was a kid, I used to read these like
 *  boys' life magazines and those kinds of things.
-*  I forget what they're called,
+*  I forget what they were called,
-*  but in the back they would have these ads for products,
+*  but in the back they would have these ads for products
 *  like x-ray glasses or sea monkeys,
 *  which turned out to be Brian Shrimp.
 *  What a disappointment that was.
 *  And I thought they were monkeys on the package.
 *  They were little monkeys, but they were Brian Shrimp.
-*  There was a product advertised that I, in fact, purchased,
+*  There was a product advertised that I in fact purchased,
 *  which was an eye mask that had a little blinking red light
 *  in one corner.
 *  And it said, learn to lucid dream.